 Having an eco-friendly home is easier than ever in today’s market.
 That being said, a lot of companies claim to have the greenest practices only to prove differently when working on a project.
 If creating a green home is important to you, you’ll need to take responsibility for vetting and choosing companies that are eco-friendly both in marketing and in practice when hiring experts for home improvement projects.
-Here are some tips for always choosing the most eco-friendly company to help with your projects around the house:
+Here are some tips for always choosing the most eco-friendly company when you need a contractor to help with your projects around the house:

 Eco-Friendly vs Eco-Fake